pythonarcade/arcade/doc/programming_guide/screenshots_timestamps.rst

 instead of :ref:`logging with lines of text.<logging>`.

-Arcade has a limited set of convience functions to help you saving screenshots and other files, with or without timestamps.
+Arcade has a limited set of convience functions to help you with saving screenshots and other data to files, with or without timestamps.

 Keep the following in mind: